Chromaticity Color Spaces#

 }

-This post introduces a color space that computes chromaticity with angles.
+This section introduces a color space that represents chromaticity using angles.

-We can encode data that fits in the entire RG8 range by calculating the angles between the channels.
+Spherical chromaticity encodes data that utilizes the entire RG8 range by calculating angles between the color channels.

 /*